falue/waldo/docs/docs.md

 sudo -u pi python /home/pi/Scripts/waldo/helpers/autostart.py
 ```

-It executes the following scripts:
+It executes the following scripts if `autostart` is set to `true` in config:
 - `helpers/remote.py`
     - Listens to numpad or analog play buttons
-    - Use modifier '(...)scripts/remote.py -ap tracknumber &' to autoplay when startup RasPi
+    - Use modifier '(...)scripts/remote.py -ap tracknumber &' to autoplay when startup RasPi (? functionality should be: set `autostart` to a tracknumber in config)
 - `helpers/shutdown_button.py`
     - displays 'ready' indicator LED (pin 16) and listens to pushbutton (pin 19)
 - `helpers/monitor_temperature.py`
-    - saves core temperature once a minute in `helpers/temperature_log`
+    - saves core temperature once a minute in `logs/temperature/[today].log` if `measure_temp` is set to `true` in config

 # Photos